 In-vehicle AI, edge AI, and cloud AI are orchestrated to operate in harmony, adapting dynamically to user requests, network connectivity, network congestion, latency conditions and etc. This collaborative, end-to-end AI framework ensures that users receive seamless and contextually enriched services, harmonizing AI deployment to optimize resource utilization and ensure high-quality user experience in diverse driving scenarios.

-This integrated approach suggests the criticality of intelligently managing resource distribution across the three AI layers to ensure the AI services are provided in the most timely and context-appropriate manner.
+This integrated approach suggests the criticality of intelligently managing resource distribution across the three AI layers to ensure the AI based services are provided in the most timely and context-appropriate manner.

 6.2.2 Pre-conditions